-LD Products has sold remanufactured and compatible printer cartridges for twenty years and we still have customers regularly asking us about the difference between our products and the name brand.
-It’s clear that their affordable cost make them an enticing alternative, but what are you getting for that value?
-Here, we dive into all of the most common questions, including:
+LD Products is a company that has sold remanufactured and compatible printer cartridges for over twenty years.
+After all this time, we still have customers regularly asking us about the difference between our products and the name brand.
+With this article, we dive into all of the most common cartridge type questions, including:

 - What are the differences between name brand, remanufactured and compatible printer cartridges?